inxomnyaa/.github/profile/README.md

 ## What we do

 - We strive to optimize code for a sometimes horrible programming language to do something it was definitely not intended to do (PHP)
-- We try to make as many projects as reasonable available through the public.
+- We try to make as many projects as reasonable available to the public.
 At least veryone can benefit from our hours of depression.
 - Using Java, C++, Go and Rust to build modular and fast projects that run on our network
 - Using PHPStan (maximum level) on all of our projects to find issues before they ever occur!